Administration of medication procedures

 Principals are responsible for ensuring the appropriate staff complete and maintain the relevant professional learning to support health needs of their students:

-- any staff required to administer medication must complete Administration of medication in schools (staff only) on MyPL
+- Any staff required to administer medication must complete the Administration of medication in schools on MyPL (staff only).

-- any staff required to administer medication through specific administration methods including buccal, injection and tube must complete Health Support in Schools Training Certification (staff only) or Recertification (staff only) on MyPL, and through the student's health care team and/or external providers.
+- Any staff required to administer medication through specific administration methods including buccal, injection and tube must complete the Health Support in Schools Training Certification or the Health Support in Schools Training Recertification on MyPL (staff only), and through the student's health care team and/or external providers.

-School staff must complete the required professional learning relevant to their role that meets the needs of the students in their school, including:
+School staff must complete the required professional learning relevant to their role that meets the needs of the students in their school, including the following MyPL (staff only) courses:

-- access support resources (refer to Administration of medication) as needed, once training has been completed.
+- access support resources (refer to Administration of medication [staff only]) as needed, once training has been completed.

 4. Administer medication